levansarishvili/tbc-concept/README.md

 # TBC x USAID React Accelerator Program - Project Overview

 This is my solution for the TBCConcept technical task as part of the TBC x USAID React Accelerator Program.
+The task was to create a clone of the [tbcconcept](https://tbcconcept.ge/ge) website home page.

 ## Screenshot